Ishak Pasha Palace: History

 Building of the palace commenced in 1685 and continued for decades.
 The work was finished in 1784 or 1785 CE.
 The palace was damaged by an earthquake in 1840 and for some time abandoned, but partly restored over the next 20 years.
 It was again damaged during the Russo-Turkish War (1877–1878).
 The structure was later used by Russians and during World War I when it was damaged by gunfire.

 Later, the palace was used as the administrative centre for the area, and later as a military fort until 1937.
 Additional damage was caused later when stone from the building was taken for use to build new homes.

 In 2000, the palace was added to the UNESCO Tentative List of World Heritage Sites.
 The UNESCO summary states:Palace on the Silk Route near the Iranian frontier ...
 It is not at all in the Ottoman tradition but is rather a mixture of Anatolian, Iranian and North Mesopotamian architectural tradition.
 The traditional model used in the construction of the Royal Palaces in the capital cities like Bursa, Edirne and Istanbul was taken as an example in the design of Ishak Pasha Palace.
 The western influence in Ottoman architecture during the post-classical period can be observed...

+However, the palace was constructed by Armenian and Georgian artisans, and the Armenia influence is very evident throughout the palace, especially the cupolas that resemble Armenian churches.

 Major structural problems were found during a 2004 restoration and not fully repaired.
 In During a subsequent restoration, a new roof was added, as well as a shelter over some parts of the palace, made of wood and glass.
 Naturally, this changed the historic character of the palace.
 Another restoration started in 2011.

 Visits are possible for a fee; visitors can view the Urartian rock tombs discovered in 1830 and said to be from centuries ago, perhaps between the 13th and the 9th century BCE.